mendicant-original/s8-e1/README.md

 GMP::Z (big integers) and GMP::Q (rationals) are rather functionality-complete.

-GMP::F (floats) are not yet implemented.
+GMP::F (floats) are being implemented.
 They are more difficult to implement, as they are implemented in both GMP (limited) and MPFR.

+## Project structure

+The project structure is a bit unusual: methods for the 3 numeric types (Z, Q and F) are split by concept.
+This makes easier to find/add a method and avoid having one big file.